mshap/AmFamSchedules/README.md

 Need to add here.

 Also todo:
-Add more entry methods to simplify business logic handling.
+* Add more entry methods to simplify business logic handling.
+* Create build script for zip file